 With Tiny Wings HD, the the developer has solved one feature that I wish the original Tiny Wings had: more challenge.
 The new, hand-designed terrains and the AI opponents in Flight School really bring an interesting twist to the game.
 I consider myself an ok player, but I have yet to win all levels against the hungry bird siblings.

 I am also excited about multiplayer mode.
 Playing against computer is challenging, but there is a whole different experience that you get when you play against friends in real life.
-AIs can replicate the competition, but they can't reproduce the togetherness, the competitiveness, and the satisfaction of seeing your friend throw a fit after getting his butt kicked in the game.
+AIs can replicate the competition, but they can't reproduce the the satisfaction of seeing your friend throw a fit after getting his butt kicked in the game.
 To me, this is a good enough reason to justify buying the HD version of the game.
 Plus, the game looks amazing on the new iPad's Retina screen.

 Andreas Illiger, the developer of Tiny Wings, I salute you for releasing an excellent update to an already wonderful game.
 It's really clever how the new play modes do not interfere with the original game.
 Rather, they extend it and provide a whole new experience.